twitterjs/twitter.js/README.md

 # twitter.js (WIP)

-An object-oriented JavaScript library for interacting with the Twitter API v2
+An object-oriented JavaScript library for interacting with Twitter API v2

 ## API Coverage: